Exceptions Procedure for Housing, Meal Plan and Parking

 Any information sent will be considered confidential and will be shared only with members of the Housing, Meal Plan and Parking Exception Committee.
 Members of the Housing, Meal Plan and Parking Exception Committee include a representative from BSU’s Health Services, the Counseling Center, Office of Disability Resources, Parking Services and Connect Card Office, Residence Life and Housing and Student Affairs and Enrollment Management.
 While every effort will be made to meet the needs of the student, submission of the form and supporting documentation cannot guarantee that the request will be met.

-If a student wishes to appeal the decision made by the Housing, Meal Plan and Parking Exception Committee, the student may submit a written appeal to the chairperson of the committee Eileen Estudante, Director of Outreach and Special Programs at firstname.lastname@example.org.
+If a student wishes to appeal the decision made by the Housing, Meal Plan and Parking Exception Committee, the student may submit a written appeal (using their student email account) to the chairperson of the committee Eileen Estudante, Director of Outreach and Special Programs at firstname.lastname@example.org.
 The appeal will then be taken under review with the committee for a second time as well as the Associate Vice President and Dean of Students for a final decision.
-The process of an appeal can take between one and two weeks to complete.
+The process of an appeal can take up to three weeks from submission of appeal to complete.

 All Rights Reserved